-Home > Programs > Medical and Dental > Veterinary Technology
+Home > Programs > Medical and Dental Programs > Veterinary Technology

 SJVC’s Veterinary Technology program helps you gain the skills you need to help animals when they need it most.
-This in-depth training covers all areas of animal patient care, from lab tests to radiology procedures and surgical assisting.
-Curriculum also focuses on communication skills involving pet owner education and counseling for the care of sick animals.
+This in-depth training covers all areas of animal patient care, from lab tests to radiology and surgical procedures.

 Students in our Veterinary Technology program learn: